E-mail : mcumission@gmail.com

 TRAVELER'S AID

-We offer LIMITED Gas assistance for STRANDED motorists, and LIMITED Gas assistance for out-of-town Dr. appointments for people who do not receive Medicaid and thus who cannot ride the Medicaid Van.
-Appointment verification required.
-Mississippi County residents only.
+For people who do not receive Medicaid and thus who cannot ride the Medicaid Van.

 PRESCRIPTIONS

 Financial assistance for prescription medicines is available on a LIMITED scale, special circumstances and Co-Pays only.
-Mission residents who are not insured are Referred to the Great River Free Charitable Clinic.

 EMERGENCY SHELTER